Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Application of Transformer Networks

-From the right two panels of Fig.~\ref{ml_tautau}, one can see that the $\tau\tau$ channel measurement precision for ParT can reach 2.8\% for the benchmark point when the signal efficiency is 0.6, with the corresponding background rejection rate is 961.
-In addition, the performance of MIParT is a little better.
-When the signal efficiency is 0.65, the measurement precision can reach 2.6\%, with a corresponding background rejection rate is 1087.
-The MIParT exhibits superior signal efficiency and background rejection in this scenario.
-Relative to the 6.2\% measurement precision obtained with the cut-based analysis, the precision is improved by factors of 2.2 and 2.4 when using ParT and MIParT, respectively.
-This improvement is consistent with the findings of Ref.~\cite{Zhu:2025eoe}, which demonstrated that a holistic event-level approach combined with Advanced Color Singlet Identification (ACSI) can enhance the expected precision by factors of two to six in processes where a SM-like Higgs boson is produced in association with neutrino or quark pairs and decays into light-flavor quarks or gluons.
-The detailed data comparison without using ML and using ML is presented in Table~\ref{t03}.
-The significant improvement of the measurement precision in this ML-based analysis is manifested in the significant improvement of signal efficiency while losing a small amount of background rejection rate.
-It can be attributed to the efficient utilization of the features of the final state particles and the outstanding capabilities of extracting the underlying correlations among them of ParT and MIParT.
+For the benchmark point, the $\tau^+\tau^-$ channel signal strength measurement precision reaches 2.78\% using ParT at a signal efficiency of 0.66, which corresponds to a background rejection rate of 826, as shown in the right panels of Fig.~\ref{ml_tautau}.
+A marginal improvement is observed with MIParT, which delivers a precision of 2.59\% at a higher signal efficiency of 0.75 and a higher background rejection rate of 751, indicating its superior performance in this scenario.
+Relative to the 6.04\% measurement precision obtained with the cut-based analysis, the precision is improved by factors of 2.2 and 2.3 when using ParT and MIParT, respectively.
+This improvement is consistent with the findings of Ref.~\cite{Zhu:2025eoe}, which demonstrated that a holistic event-level approach combined with Advanced Color Singlet Identification (ACSI) can enhance the expected precision by factors of two to six in processes where the SM-like Higgs boson is produced in association with neutrino or quark pairs and decays into light-flavor quarks or gluons.

+A detailed comparison between the cut-based and ML-based analysis for the $\tau^+\tau^-$ channel is presented in Table~\ref{t03}.
+The signal efficiency and background rejection rate here are evaluated relative to the events after the basic cut.
+The substantial improvement in measurement precision from the ML-based analysis arises from a markedly higher signal efficiency, achieved with only a modest compromise in background rejection rate.
+It is worth noting that, compared to the improvements offered by jet-level ML algorithms such as eXtreme Gradient Boosting, Gradient Boosting Decision Trees, and Deep Neural Networks in our previous work~\cite{Dong:2025orv}, the enhancement from particle-level transformers here is even more pronounced.
+This enhancement can be attributed to the efficient use of particle-level features and the superior ability of the ParT and MIParT architectures to extract underlying correlations among them.